-The invention of the microscope long ago allowed scientists to understand how bacteria can cause and transmit infections in humans.
-Now, using genomic sequencing, researchers are discovering that communities of bacteria inside and on every person's body, known collectively as the human microbiome, do much more for people than we ever imagined.
+The invention of the microscope long ago allowed scientists to understand how microscopic organisms can cause and transmit infections in humans.
+Now, using genomic sequencing, researchers are discovering that communities of archaea, bacteria, fungi and viruses inside and on every person's body, known collectively as the human microbiome, do much more for people than we ever imagined.

-The number of human microbiome bacteria and their genetic material far outnumber human cells and genes, and this population of bacteria plays an important role in maintaining health.
+Human microbiome communities and their genetic material far outnumber human cells and genes, and this population plays an important role in maintaining health.
 When it is disrupted, it can lead to serious health problems.

 For example, consider what can happen when people are exposed to antibiotics.
 In some people, antibiotics can cause an imbalance of the normal bacterial communities and lead to overgrowth of Clostridium difficile and severe inflammation in the bowel.
 Reestablishing the normal microbiome through direct microbiome transplant can restore health.